priyamathavan/Cloudbees-demo/README.md

 This repo is created for two tier archietecture.
-It contains Terraform configuration you can use to learn how to create an AWS EC2 instance,ALB and AWS RDS DB instance.
+It contains Terraform codes you can use to learn how to create an AWS EC2 instance,ALB and AWS RDS DB instance.
 ## Step 1:
 first you have to create a providers.tf file defining aws provider and region,version.
 ## Step 2: